AkeelMedina22/WebGL-Flight-Simulator/README.md

 # About the Project

 This is project #1 from CS 440 Computer Graphics, offered at Habib University at Fall 2021.
+Updated Summer 2022 for refactoring purposes, for a more efficient implementation.
+Some features have been removed and some will be added.

 There are 5 main features implemented in this project: